 Why use intermodal?

 Intermodal can add value to your supply chain strategy by complementing your other freight modes.
-Utilizing rail, along with other capacity types, is best when you have higher volumes in longer shipping lanes.
+Utilizing rail, along with other capacity types, is best when you have higher volumes and longer shipping lanes.
 As with all our freight services, you can use our experts to gain industry knowledge across the entire supply chain, even when your freight moves on the rails.

 It is important for shippers to diversify their capacity pool.
 Every shipper will face supply chain disruptions from minor isolated incidents to a complete shift in our economy.
 If a shipper solely relies on transport via truck, they will most likely be ill-prepared to manage these capacity shortages.
 Adding intermodal shipping to a supply chain can mitigate these risks.
 Let’s take a closer look at several key benefits.